Griftopia: Contents

 The commodities bubble of 2008 led to global food shortages and prompted the price of oil to rise over $140 per barrel.
 Taibbi depicts as its cause investment-bank led commodity speculation, after having convinced regulators to dismantle sensible regulations that had safeguarded the process of commodity trading, in place since the Great Depression.
 The sell-off of public assets is described in another essay with examples of frittering away assets under value to the detriment of future generations.
 The health care reform by the Obama administration is described as a "grotesque give-away" to the health insurance industry and a betrayal of the public trust.
 Taibbi argues that the insurance industry unfairly continues to be exempted from anti-trust legislation.

 Taibbi's last chapter takes on investment bank Goldman Sachs (GS) in an updated version of his 2009 Rolling Stone article where he "famously" likened the world’s most powerful investment bank to "a great vampire squid wrapped around the face of humanity, relentlessly jamming its blood funnel into anything that smells like money".
-He describes GS as it was in the forefront of pushing Initial public offerings (IPOs) (most of which lost money) during the internet bubble, at the heart of the commodity crisis of 2008 (enabling speculation in oil and other essentials and driving up their prices), and was right at the center of the financial crisis of 2008 ongoing.
+He describes GS as it was in the forefront of pushing Initial public offerings (IPOs) (most of which lost money) during the internet bubble, at the heart of the commodity crisis of 2008 (enabling speculation in oil and other essentials and driving up their prices), and was at the center of the 2008 financial crisis.
 Goldman Sachs is seen as the "apotheosis of the Grifter Era" controlling rules and regulations through manipulation of the government by money, pressure, insider connections, and revolving door jobs as a "parasitic enterprise".
 The author asserts that "in a society governed passively by free markets and free elections, organized greed always defeats disorganized democracy."

 In the epilogue Taibbi takes a look at the events after 2008.
-He addresses the issue that bankers in Financial Crisis Inquiry Commission (FCIC) hearings laid the blame of the financial crisis on "lazy poor people living in too much house", a view Republicans embraced as a failure of mixing private enterprise and social engineering, while the Obama administration continues to let Wall Street run the economic policy of the White House.
+He addresses the issue that bankers in Financial Crisis Inquiry Commission (FCIC) hearings laid the blame of the 2008 financial crisis on "lazy poor people living in too much house", a view Republicans embraced as a failure of mixing private enterprise and social engineering, while the Obama administration continues to let Wall Street run the economic policy of the White House.
 Much of the backroom dealing that resulted in the massive and selective bail-out has not seen the light of day.
 Taibbi addresses his critics of the 2009 Rolling Stone article who did not argue his facts, but instead took fault with him for not understanding that the bail-out was necessary.
 Taibbi finally points out that, after 2008, the financial landscape is more concentrated than ever, and efforts at its regulation have been watered down.